azdavis/millet/docs/errors.md

 | Handle                 | `e handle Bad => e'`          |
 | Let                    | `let val x = e in x + e' end` |

+Note that:

-Note that applications are not considered expansive if the function is a constructor that is not `ref`.
+- An application expression is not considered expansive if the function is a constructor, e.g. `SOME`, and the argument is non-expansive.
+- However, any expression containing the `ref` constructor is expansive.

-A polymorphic type is one which contains type variables, like `'a`.
+A polymorphic type is one which contains type variables, like `'a` or `'b`.

 If Millet did not emit an error for cases like this, we could break type safety: